pulp-platform/pulp-training/dot_product/README.md

 This application contain a simple dot product function between 2 byte-vectors of 1000 elements.

+The innermost kernel is written in assembler to give you the whole control of the instructions executed by the core.

+For a quick guide to use assembler in GCC have a look at https://gcc.gnu.org/onlinedocs/gcc/Extended-Asm.html

 ```
 Compile the application (make clean all)
 Generate the assember (make dis > dis.s)
-Run it in gui mode
+Run it in gui mode (make conf gui=1 run)
 ```

 Identify the meaniful part in the assembler.
 Check both the trace (in the build folder)